An event to bring together anyone working to encourage and enable positive health, social and environmental change.

 Prof. Jair Vega Casanova – Professor of social communication at the Universidad del Norte, Colombia

-10.00 - 10.30 > POSTER PRESENTATIONS, NETWORKING & COFFEE
+10.00 - 10.30 > POSTER VIEWING, NETWORKING & COFFEE

 We will be encouraging all delegates to take this time to speak to poster authors about their work and vote for the best poster project at WSMC.